Swiip/generator-gulp-angular/README.md

 * `--skip-welcome-message` skip yo welcome messages, default is `false` (not skip)
 * `--skip-message` skip install messages, default is `false` (not skip)

-All paths configuration are stored in `.yo-rc.json`.
-Gulp files read from there to get path data.
-Change `paths` in `.yo-rc.json` if you want to config paths after the app is generated.
+All paths configuration are stored in `gulpfile.js`.
+Change `gulp.paths` in `gulpfile.js` if you want to config paths after the app is generated.

 ### Use Gulp tasks